De-mystifying Sax and Clarinet Mouthpieces

 Hard rubber, plastic, and metal mouthpieces can be cleaned with cold water, using a liquid soap such as dish soap, then dried with a soft cloth.
 They should not be washed in the dishwasher or with hot water.
 Our shop stock mouthpieces are washed and then sanitised with a proprietary mouthpiece sanitising solution.

-During the first weeks after a new hard rubber clarinet mouthpiece purchase, it is recommended that you do not store your mouthpiece in the case of your instrument, especially if it has silver keys, as it can accelerate tarnishing of the silver plating.
-It is best to keep it in its packaging, or in a pouch which also keeps it away from UV light*.
+During the first weeks after a new hard rubber clarinet mouthpiece purchase, it is recommended that you do not store your mouthpiece in the case of your instrument, especially if it has silver keys, as solvents can accelerate tarnishing of the silver plating.
+It is best to keep the mouthpiece in its packaging, or in a pouch which also keeps it away from UV light*.
 Exposure to UV light can turn the mouthpiece brown or green.
 In general, do not expose your mouthpiece permanently to the light.

 Parts of a Mouthpiece